iwarapter/terraform-provider-pingfederate/docs/resources/metadata_url.md

 - `subject_dn` (String) The subject's distinguished name.
 - `valid_from` (String) The start date from which the item is valid, in ISO 8601 format (UTC).
 - `version` (Number) The X.509 version to which the item conforms.

-<a id="nestedatt--x509file"></a>
-### Nested Schema for `x509file`

-Required:

-- `file_data` (String) The certificate data in PEM format.
-New line characters should be omitted or encoded in this value.

-Optional:

-- `crypto_provider` (String) Cryptographic Provider.
-This is only applicable if Hybrid HSM mode is true.
-- `id` (String) The persistent, unique ID for the certificate.
-It can be any combination of [a-z0-9._-].
-This property is system-assigned if not specified.

 ## Import